theawesomecoder61/Blacksmith/README.md

     - conversion to: `ogg`
 - Also:
   - extraction of sounds and soundbanks from `pck` files
-  - creation of filelists from .forge files
+  - creation of filelists from `forge` files
-  - extraction of all entries from .forge files
+  - extraction of all entries from `forge` files

 ## First Time Setup
 1. Download the latest version from below.
-2. Upon opening Blacksmith, click `Settings` and set the Game Paths and Temporary Path.
+2. Upon opening Blacksmith, complete the Welcome guide.

 ## Documentation
 [Go here.](https://github.com/theawesomecoder61/Blacksmith/wiki/Documentation)